Overall Satisfaction Levels during 2018/19

 Planning Performance Framework

-Our latest Planning Performance Framework 5 (PPF5) report is available at the bottom of this page.
-This details the work of the team during 2015/16.
+Our latest Planning Performance 8 from Our latest Planning Performance Framework 8 (PPF8) report is available at the bottom of this page.
+This details the work of the team during 2018/19.
 You can compare this with our previous reports.
 It sets out our statutory targets as well as areas we have identified as requiring improvement.
 We have provided the feedback we received from the Scottish Government in the publication at the bottom of this page.
 To see how we compare with other Scottish Councils you can view all Planning Performance Framework reports.

 Customer Satisfaction Survey

-Average Processing Times for Local planning applications – February 2017
+Average Processing Times for Local Planning Applications – July 2019

 Average Decision Making Timescales (Weeks)